mtorres253/mtorres253.github.io/chapt-1/index.md

 - Spiritual practices

 ## Distracting vs. being present in your feelings
-Emotion focused coping can be broken down into two categories:
+Emotion-focused coping can be broken down into two categories:

 - Distraction coping: Strategies that allow you to escape or distract from the stress and anxiety, such as watching TV, having a glass of wine, taking an Ativan, For some it can be listening to music, dancing or going for a run.